General Education Courses

 This course focuses on important issues currently facing the medical community and society at large.
 Topics may include cultural approaches to healthcare, disability and aging, the history of nursing homes and assisted living facilities, end of life decisions, the use of technology and electronic health records, social and political approaches to healthcare and the cost of healthcare, ethics surrounding pregnancy, vaccine ethics, medical errors, and overtreatment, among others.

-PS 110: Developmental Psychology: 3 credits
+PS 110: Developmental Psychology: (3 credits, theory)

 Developmental Psychology studies human growth and development across the entire lifespan.
 Students learn the characteristics of development from conception to death and the various influences on the development of human beings.
 Topics include the biological, physical, cognitive, and socioemotional aspects of human development.